 Email list management describes the strategy of managing and controlling email subscribers in your lists and segments.

-It overlooks various processes, starting from maintaining updated tagging and segmentation to removing duplicates, unsubscribes, and unengaged email addresses from your contact list.
+It overlooks various processes, starting from maintaining updated tagging and segmentation to removing invalid email addresses, duplicates, unsubscribes, and unengaged contacts from your list.

 Through this strategy, you can send more targeted emails, which is essential to delivering engaging and highly converting email campaigns.